 Getting divorced in Chicago can be complicated and, in some cases, expensive.
 If you have friends or family members who are divorced, you may have heard stories about the high costs of the divorce process.
-At the Arami Law Office, we are committed to helping individuals through a divorce in the most affordable way possible.
+At Arami Law, we are committed to helping individuals through a divorce in the most affordable way possible.
 Our team of experienced family law attorneys knows how important financial matters are in a divorce, especially for a lesser-earning spouse.
 We have numerous methods for keeping costs down in your divorce case while using our years of experience in Illinois family law to ensure that your voice is heard and your needs are met.
 An affordable Chicago divorce attorney can speak with you today about your divorce case.

 When you are thinking about costs in a divorce, it is important to understand the distinction between uncontested and contested divorce.
 Regardless of the type of divorce, the Illinois Marriage and Dissolution of Marriage Act (IMDMA) governs most divorce matters in Chicago.